jalonghurst/TotalFolk/README.md

-# Total Folk Monorepo
+# Rush Monorepo
 Vite | React | JavaScript | TypeScript | Node.js

-This repository contains the code for the Total Folk project, organized as a monorepo using Rush.
-The monorepo structure allows us to manage multiple packages and projects within a single repository efficiently, and is built with scalability in mind.
+This repository contains the starting code for a monorepo using Rush.
+The monorepo structure allows us to manage multiple packages and projects within a single repository efficiently.

 ## Proposed Project Structure

 The monorepo is organized into the following directories:

 ```
-total-folk-monorepo/
+monorepo/
 ├── common/
 │ ├── autoinstallers/
 │ │ └── rush-prettier/